andrewrgoss/andrewrgoss.com/content/resources.md

 Frequently asked interview questions, by category.
 Each question is accompanied by answers shared by industry experts.<br>
 <a href="https://data-flair.training/blogs/category/interview-questions" target="_blank">data-flair.training/interview-questions</a>

+#### Data Glossary by Airbyte
+A single place for all data knowledge.
+Instead of aligning all glossary terms in a single level, this site utilizes a digital garden approach that lets you go inwards.
+You can learn about each data term and go deeper into each of its connections.
+The glossary will show you each link that is related via an interactive visual graph that depicts all backlinks.
+<a href="https://glossary.airbyte.com" target="_blank">glossary.airbyte.com</a>

 #### Developer Roadmap
 This repository contains a set of charts demonstrating different paths to take and technologies to adopt in order to become a front-end, back-end, or dev-ops engineer.
 While it seems a bit overwhelming in the beginning, it is a useful guide for what's possible and needed in this fast-changing industry.
 The repo gets updated every year to reflect changes in the ecosystem.<br>
 <a href="https://roadmap.sh" target="_blank">roadmap.sh</a>